Tipaw-tech/take-home-challenge/README.md

 We recommend that you spend a **maximum of 4 hours** on this challenge.
 Your goal should not be to deliver a final product, but more for us to have enough to test your knowledge and understanding of the technologies.

+Do not using any templates, pre-build tutorials, or any code that is not written by yourself for the majority of the challenge.

 We hope you will enjoy working on this challenge, and if you have any questions please do not hesitate to react out to **lghys@tipaw.com**